bacobax/progetto_TWEB/solution/README.md

 3. **Structured Entities with Relationships:**
    - PostgreSQL accommodates tables like `competitions`, `games`, `players`, `player_valuations`, and `game_lineups` due to their structured nature and interdependencies.
 Utilizing PostgreSQL ensures strong data integrity and supports complex relational queries involving these entities.

+## Assumptions on the Datasets

+1. **Similar Attributes in `games` and `club_games`:** There appears to be some overlap in attributes between the `games` and `club_games` tables, possibly indicating a duplication of certain details for performance optimization or query simplification purposes.
+2. **Domestic Competition ID per Club:** The `domestic_competition_id` for each club is assumed to refer to the latest competition in which the club participated.
+This assumption facilitates quick reference to the most recent domestic competition involvement for each club.
+Meaning that if one club played the same competition in two different moment in history, only the last one's reference will be stored

 ## Justification

 The decision to split the databases is based on distinct features and optimal functionalities offered by MongoDB and PostgreSQL: